sameernadaf21/aps-portfolio/README.md

 ### 1. 📦 **Demand Forecasting and Inventory Management**

 #### USE CASE:
 Accurate demand forecasting and effective inventory management are crucial for balancing supply and demand.
-Techniques like Time Series Analysis, Regression Analysis, and Machine Learning Algorithms are used to predict demand and optimize inventory levels.
+Techniques like Time Series Analysis, Regression Analysis, and Dynamic Programming are used to predict demand and optimize inventory levels.

 #### CHALLENGES:
 Predicting demand accurately in the face of fluctuating market conditions.
 Balancing inventory levels to avoid overstocking or stockouts.
 Integrating forecasting models with inventory management systems for real-time adjustments.

 #### STRATEGIES USED:
 - **Time Series Analysis**: Predicts future demand based on historical data.
-[1] [Code](./codes/1.md)

 - **Regression Analysis**: Analyzes relationships between variables to forecast demand.
-[2] [Code](./codes/2.md)

-- **Machine Learning Models**: Uses algorithms like Random Forest and Neural Networks for advanced demand forecasting.
-[3] [Code](./codes/3.md)
+- **Dynamic Programming**:
+  - **Subset Sum Problem**: Helps determine optimal inventory levels.
+  - **Coin Combinations**: Used for managing currency in inventory systems.
+  - **Rod Cutting Problem**: Optimizes stock lengths in manufacturing.
+  - **Longest Common Subsequence**: Helps in identifying common patterns in demand sequences.

 ### 2. 🚚 **Logistics and Transportation Optimization**

 #### USE CASE:
 Optimizing logistics and transportation involves managing routes, reducing costs, and improving delivery efficiency.
-Algorithms like Dijkstra's Shortest Path, Vehicle Routing Problem (VRP), and Genetic Algorithms are used to enhance logistics operations.
+Algorithms like Dijkstra's Shortest Path, Vehicle Routing Problem (VRP), and Tree Structures are used to enhance logistics operations.

 #### CHALLENGES:
 Balancing cost reduction with service level improvements.
 Handling dynamic changes in routes and transportation requirements.
 Integrating logistics optimization with real-time data for adaptive decision-making.

 #### STRATEGIES USED:
 - **Dijkstra's Shortest Path Algorithm**: Finds the shortest route for transportation.
-[4] [Code](./codes/4.md)

 - **Vehicle Routing Problem (VRP)**: Optimizes vehicle routes for efficient delivery.
-[5] [Code](./codes/5.md)

-- **Genetic Algorithms**: Uses evolutionary techniques to solve complex optimization problems.
-[6] [Code](./codes/6.md)
+- **Tree Structures**:
+  - **AVL Trees and Red Black Trees**: Efficient data storage and retrieval for route optimization.
+  - **Heap Implementation**: Priority queue for managing delivery schedules.
+  - **KD Tree**: Spatial search and nearest neighbor queries for route planning.

 ### 3. 🔄 **Supplier Relationship Management**

 #### USE CASE:
 Managing supplier relationships involves evaluating supplier performance, negotiating terms, and ensuring compliance.
-Techniques like Supplier Scorecards, Contract Management Systems, and Risk Assessment Models are used to enhance supplier management.
+Techniques like Supplier Scorecards, Contract Management Systems, and Math Algorithms are used to enhance supplier management.

 #### CHALLENGES:
 Maintaining strong relationships while negotiating favorable terms.
 Evaluating and managing supplier risks.
 Ensuring compliance with contract terms and performance metrics.

 #### STRATEGIES USED:
 - **Supplier Scorecards**: Evaluates supplier performance based on key metrics.
-[7] [Code](./codes/7.md)

 - **Contract Management Systems**: Manages and tracks contract obligations and compliance.
-[8] [Code](./codes/8.md)

-- **Risk Assessment Models**: Identifies and mitigates potential supplier risks.
-[9] [Code](./codes/9.md)
+- **Math Algorithms**:
+  - **Fermat's Little Theorem**: Used in cryptographic applications for secure communication with suppliers.
+  - **Catalan Numbers**: Helps in combinatorial optimization problems related to supplier selection.
+  - **Pascal's Triangle and Fibonacci Series**: Used for financial forecasting and inventory replenishment cycles.

 ### 4. 📈 **Supply Chain Analytics**

 #### USE CASE:
 Supply chain analytics involves analyzing data to gain insights and drive decision-making.
-Techniques like Descriptive Analytics, Predictive Analytics, and Prescriptive Analytics are used to improve supply chain visibility and performance.
+Techniques like Descriptive Analytics, Predictive Analytics, and Query Range Problems are used to improve supply chain visibility and performance.

 #### CHALLENGES:
 Handling and analyzing large volumes of supply chain data.
 Integrating analytics with operational processes for actionable insights.
 Ensuring data accuracy and relevance for effective decision-making.

 #### STRATEGIES USED:
 - **Descriptive Analytics**: Analyzes historical data to understand past performance.
-[10] [Code](./codes/10.md)

 - **Predictive Analytics**: Uses statistical models and machine learning to forecast future trends.
-[11] [Code](./codes/11.md)

-- **Prescriptive Analytics**: Provides recommendations for optimal decision-making.
-[12] [Code](./codes/12.md)
+- **Query Range Problems**:
+  - **Fenwick Tree / BIT**: Efficient range queries and updates in inventory systems.
+  - **Segment Trees**: Used for interval queries and range minimum/maximum.
+  - **Kadane's Algorithm**: Identifies maximum subarray sums for financial analysis.

 ### 5. 🔒 **Supply Chain Risk Management**

 #### USE CASE:
 Managing supply chain risks involves identifying, assessing, and mitigating potential disruptions.
-Techniques like Risk Assessment Frameworks, Scenario Planning, and Contingency Planning are used to enhance risk management.
+Techniques like Risk Assessment Frameworks, Scenario Planning, and Graph Algorithms are used to enhance risk management.

 #### CHALLENGES:
 Identifying and assessing a wide range of potential risks.
 Developing effective contingency plans to respond to disruptions.
 Balancing risk mitigation with operational efficiency.

 #### STRATEGIES USED:
 - **Risk Assessment Frameworks**: Evaluates potential risks and their impact on supply chains.
-[13] [Code](./codes/13.md)

 - **Scenario Planning**: Develops and analyzes different scenarios to prepare for potential disruptions.
-[14] [Code](./codes/14.md)

-- **Contingency Planning**: Prepares actionable plans for managing disruptions and mitigating risks.
-[15] [Code](./codes/15.md)
+- **Graph Algorithms**:
+  - **Boruvka's Algorithm**: Used for network design and minimizing connection costs.
+  - **Ford-Fulkerson Algorithm**: Manages maximum flow problems in supply chains.
+  - **Union-Find Algorithms**: Helps in clustering and network reliability assessments.

 ### 6. 🌍 **Sustainable Supply Chain Management**

 #### USE CASE:
 Implementing sustainable practices in supply chain management involves reducing environmental impact and promoting social responsibility.
-Techniques like Green Logistics, Circular Economy Models, and Sustainable Sourcing are used to enhance sustainability.
+Techniques like Green Logistics, Circular Economy Models, and Principles like Lazy Propagation are used to enhance sustainability.

 #### CHALLENGES:
 Balancing sustainability goals with cost and operational efficiency.
 Implementing and monitoring sustainable practices across the supply chain.
 Ensuring compliance with environmental regulations and standards.

 #### STRATEGIES USED:
 - **Green Logistics**: Reduces environmental impact through efficient logistics practices.
-[16] [Code](./codes/16.md)

 - **Circular Economy Models**: Promotes recycling and reuse within supply chains.
-[17] [Code](./codes/17.md)

-- **Sustainable Sourcing**: Ensures ethical and environmentally-friendly sourcing of materials.
-[18] [Code](./codes/18.md)
+- **Principles**:
+  - **Lazy Propagation**: Used for efficient updates in logistics and inventory systems.
+  - **Sliding Window**: Optimizes the use of resources and reduces waste.
+  - **Copy on Write**: Ensures efficient data management and reduces resource duplication.

 ## References